 Tuesday" and "Lay Lady Lay."
 She still performs,

-birthday, she blogged on her website
+on her 60th birthday, she blogged on her website

 about the passing of another year.

 used to be Guy Lombardo and couples dancing, grownups wearing silly

 hats cheek to cheek and Auld Lang Syne, blowing paper horns and

 shaking tin rattles.
 My grandmother and me, we banged pots and

 pans at the stroke of midnight.
 (My parents were out, maybe